-Last week “Traces Of The Soul” Director Martin Cooper and I (Producer/DOP/Assitant Editor/Motion Graphics) headed off to Asolo, Italy for the 36th Asolo Art Film Festival and the world premiere of “Traces Of The Soul” there.
+Last week “Traces Of The Soul” Director Martin Cooper and I (Producer/DOP/Assitant Editor/Motion Graphics) headed off to Asolo, Italy for the 36th Asolo Art Film Festival and the world premiere of Martin Cooper’s “Traces Of The Soul” there.

-We were very happy to be joined by my dear friends Eric Jason Hall and Fumiko Mallory (who worked on part of Traces Of The Soul as cameraman and interviewer) for the first screening at the festival.
+We were very happy to be joined by my dear friends Eric Jason Hall and Fumiko Mallory (who worked on parts of Traces Of The Soul as cameraman and interviewer) for the first screening at the festival.

 Asolo is a beautiful little town about an hour from Venice known as “The city of a hundred horizons”.